Am I Too Old to Learn to Code?

-We often hear prospective students worry that they’re too old to learn to code, or that it’s simply too late for them to switch careers.
-Others worry that they don't have enough experience.
-Imposter syndrome is real, but we’ve proven again and again that it’s never too late to do what you’re passionate about.
+It’s not uncommon for prospective students to worry that they’re too old to learn to code, or that it’s simply too late for them to switch careers.
+But DigitalCrafts students prove again and again that it’s never too late to pursue what you’re passionate about.
 We’ve seen students of all ages graduate from our classes and succeed in the tech industry, whether they were 18 or well into their 60s.

 You Are Not Too Old to Learn to Code